hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ### What's happening for Northern Ireland transit

 From 1 January 2021, the submission channel for Northern Ireland departure and arrival notification messages will be by email only.
-This is an interim solution while work continues to enable the new API to also serve Northern Ireland.
-We will share further information about this in the future.
+This is an temporary solution while we continue to work on getting the new API to also serve Northern Ireland.

 ## Journey diagrams
 Below are two simplified diagrams that give you an overview of the new processes involving the CTC Traders API: